HP Apollo Domain 10000

 Apollo Computer was bought by HP at the end of the 1980s, taking over their product lineup with a plan on integrating technical computers (HP 9000 and Apollo) and software ecosystem.
 The Apollo workstation series was carried on for a few years under HP/Apollo branding; HP integrated Apollo as their workstation business unit with Apollo co-branding on the HP 9000 RISC workstations for a while but Apollo products and technology were phased out soon after and HP concentrated on its own PA-RISC computers and architecture.

-Even though the DN10000 and PRISM were soon phased out in HP’s product lineup post-deal, HP was still officially communicating an upgraded PRISM processor and Apollo hardware in 1989.
+Even though DN10000 and PRISM were soon phased out in its product lineup, HP communicaed an upgraded PRISM processor and Apollo hardware in 1989.

-HP envisaged double the computing power (from 22 to 44 MIPS), increased caches to 512/512 KB, increased memory to 512 MB using 4 Mb DRAMs and up to 18 GB of SCSI storage and called this the DN10000TX upgrade
+HP envisaged double the computing power (from 22 to 44 MIPS), increased caches to 512/512 KB, increased memory to 512 MB using 4 Mb DRAMs and up to 18 GB of SCSI storage, called the DN10000TX upgrade

 in 1991 – which apparently never shipped.